it-at-m/refarch-templates/docs/example.md

 # Example (H1)

-This is a simple demo page to show the capabilities of using markdown to write documentation and using Mermaid to render diagrams.
+This is a simple demo page to show the capabilities of using Markdown to write documentation and using Mermaid to render diagrams.

 ## Markdown (H2)

-Markdown is a lightweight markup language with plain text formatting syntax.
+Markdown is a lightweight markup language with plain text formatting syntax and provides a simple yet powerful way to format text.
-Markdown is a simple yet powerful way to format text.
 It is widely used in documentation, readme files, and various other applications.
 Below are some of the key features of Markdown.

 More information on Markdown can be found in the [Markdown Guide](https://www.markdownguide.org/).